-- Regular testing of all animals for diseases like brucellosis, FMD, Mastitis, IBR is important to take timely precaution to reduce treatment costs and time spent on treatment.
+Regular testing of all animals for diseases like brucellosis, FMD, Mastitis, IBR is important to take timely precautions to reduce treatment costs and time spent on treatment.
 Timely vaccinations of these animals according to veterinary advice will be useful for restricting the disease occurrence on a farm.

 Good managemental practices on-farm for people also should be implemented strictly on the farm.
 Stringent rules for visitors and their vehicles need to be imposed on the farm.
 The use of a medicated foot and tire bath will be helpful.